Popping: Music

-Having its roots in the late 1970s funk era, popping is commonly danced to funk and disco music.
+With its roots in the late 1970s funk era, popping is commonly danced to funk and disco music.
 Popular artists include Zapp, Dayton, Dazz Band and Cameo.
 During the 1980s, many poppers also utilized electro music, with artists such as Kraftwerk, Yellow Magic Orchestra, Egyptian Lover and World Class Wrecking Crew.
-More mainstream hip hop music was also employed by poppers during the 1980s, including Afrika Bambaataa, Kurtis Blow, Whodini and Run DMC.
-Today, it is common to see popping danced to more current music genres such as modern hip hop (often abstract/instrumental hip hop) and various forms of electronic dance music such as dubstep.
+More mainstream hip hop music was also employed by poppers during the 1980s, including Afrika Bambaataa, Kurtis Blow, Whodini and Run-DMC.
+Today, it is common to see popping danced to more current music genres, such as modern hip hop (often abstract/instrumental hip hop) and various forms of electronic dance music, such as dubstep.

-Songs that are generally favored have a straight and steady beat at around 90-120 beats per minute, a 4/4 time signature and a strong emphasis on the back beat, normally by a snare drum or a drum machine.
-The pops performed by the popper normally occur on every beat or on the distinct back beats.
-The popper can also choose to follow the music more freely such as by timing the pops to the rhythm of a melody or other rhythmic elements.
-Although it is important to remember the popping should be done consistently to the kick and snare of the music almost consistently as to not stray to far away from the element of its origins.
+Poppers generally favor music with a straight and steady beat of 90–120 beats per minute, a 4/4 time signature, and a strong emphasis on the back beat, normally by a snare drum or a drum machine.
+The pops are generally performed on every beat or on the distinct back beats.
+The popper can also choose to follow the music more freely, such as by timing the pops to the rhythm of a melody or other rhythmic elements.